JGRennison/OpenTTD-patches/README.md

 * Add a setting to turn off road vehicles slowing in curves.
 * Add a setting to disable road vehicles from passing through each other when blocked for an extended period of time.
 * Allow road vehicle go to station/waypoint orders to have an associated required stop/bay/waypoint direction.
+* Allow changing road vehicle driving side when all road vehicles are in depots.

 #### Level Crossings